pedro-loures/movie-recommendation/README.md

 - main.py - function calls and main execution

-- util.py - paths, definitions and constants that are used throughout the code
+- util.py - paths, definitions, constants that are used throughout the code aswell as common functions (like read files etc)

 - test.ipynb - notebook used to test, write and evaluate funcions